Skip to main content

 When Should Your Doctor Refer for a Second Opinion?

 As a gastroenterologist (GI), I am regarded by primary care physicians and other medical professional as having special expertise in digestive diseases.
 Indeed, I have highly specialized training in digestive maladies and function.
 I regard myself as a GI generalist, that is a practitioner who treats the full array of digestive conditions.
-Over the past decades, I have treated patients with diseases of the small and large bowel, stomach, and esophagus issues and pancreatic liver and gallbladder disorders.
+Over the past decades, I have treated patients with diseases of the small and large bowel, stomach and esophagus issues as well as pancreatic liver and gallbladder disorders.
 And I have had a full endoscopy practice – the tools of the GI trade.
 One of the appeals of being a GI Gen is that I see a wide and diverse span of medical conditions.
 In a single week, I may address heartburn and ulcers.
 Crohn’s disease, hepatitis, bowel changes, internal bleeding, nausea and vomiting, abdominal pain, and hemorrhoids.
 I enjoy the variety.

 GI Generalists Cover a Lot of Ground!